anngroong/podcasts/content/episode/308-david-darchiashvili-georgia-armenia-strategic-partnership-regional-relations-and-geopolitics.md

 # Wrap-up

-All right, that’s our [show](https://podcasts.groong.org/), we hope you found it useful.
-Please find us on [Social Media](https://lintr.ee/groong) and follow us everywhere you get your Armenian news, the links are in the show notes.
+That’s our [show](https://podcasts.groong.org/)!
+We hope you found it useful.
+Please find us on [Social Media](https://lintr.ee/groong) and follow us everywhere you get your Armenian news.
 Thanks to **Laura Osborn** for the music on our podcasts.
-We’ll talk to you soon!